 - Risk based authentication (RBA).
 The authentication decision is done based on Cardinal rules, which generate a risk score that determines whether to approve or decline the transaction.
 This process is managed by Cardinal. - OTP SMS authentication.
 Cardinal generates a single-use One-Time Password (OTP).
-GPS sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction. - OTP Email authentication1.
-Cardinal generates a single-use One-Time Password (OTP).
-GPS sends the OTP in an email to the cardholder's email address.
-The cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction. - Biometric authentication.
+GPS sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction. - Biometric authentication.
 Cardinal sends a Biometric authentication request to GPS and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, via Biometric data, such as a fingerprint scan or face recognition, obtained from the cardholder's mobile device.
-Your customer application manages the Biometric verification and returns a response to GPS. - OOB Other authentication Cardinal sends an authentication request to GPS and we forward this to your systems.
+Your customer application manages the Biometric verification and returns a response to GPS. - OOB Other authentication.
+Cardinal sends an authentication request to GPS and we forward this to your systems.
 You need to verify the cardholder using your customer In-App smart phone application, for example by asking them to enter a username and password.
-Your customer application manages the verification and returns a response to GPS.
+Your customer application manages the verification and returns a response to GPS. - Knowledge Based Authentication (KBA).
+You enrol the card in KBA using the 3D Secure RDX service and provide the security question ID and answer pair.
+GPS provides Cardinal with the security question to use for KBA.
+During the e-commerce authentication session Cardinal asks the cardholder to answer the security question and then sends a KBA authentication request to GPS together with the cardholder's answer.
+GPS compares the answer returned by Cardinal to the answer stored in the GPS database and then returns a response to Cardinal.
+KBA is typically combined with OTP SMS: the cardholder is first asked to authenticate using OTP and then via KBA.